Why Girls?

 When given the opportunity firstly to simply survive, and then to learn, make decisions, thrive in life, and lead the change in their communities, girls rise to help create a better world for themselves, their families and the communities around them.

-We support girls so that can get an education, manage their health, live free from violence, and pursue their dreams, so they can take their rightful place as equals.
+We support girls so that they can get an education, manage their health, live free from violence, and pursue their dreams, so they can take their rightful place as equals.

 How you can support girls